claquirou/Pyside2-App/PyConverter/src/README.md

-Multimedia player with Qt for Python (PySide2) and fbs.
+Application to reduce the weight of images on disk, with Qt for Python (PySide2), fbs and PIL.